sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 3. Resource Provider

-   It usually contains two parts: Resource Server and Authorization Server, It is a platform which contains the privacy data of User and it can share these data if User concent the access
+   It usually contains two parts: Resource Server and Authorization Server, It is a platform which contains the privacy data of User and it can share these data if User consent the access

    An example is Outlook which have my calendar data.

-## How to recogonize the third party application?
+## How to recognize the third party application?

-If the third party application want to use the data, it should register a "Client" in the Resource Provider, this "Client" will contians following information:
+If the third party application want to use the data, it should register a "Client" in the Resource Provider, this "Client" will contains following information:

 1. Client Name